vmware-archive/cascade/README.md

 endmodule
 Foo f();
 ```
 The local parameter ```x``` was declared in the root module, and the module ```Foo``` was declared in its own scope.
 In general, there is no way for Cascade to guarantee that you will instantiate ```Foo``` in a context where all of its declaration-time unresolved variables will be resolvable.
-In this case, it is statically provable, but Cascade doesn't know how to do so.
+In this case, it is statically provable, but Cascade doesn't currently know how to do so.
+When ```Foo``` is instantiated, Cascade can verify that there is a variable named ```p``` which is reachable from the scope in which ```f``` appears.
+No further warnings or errors are necessary.
 Here is a more general example:
 ```verilog
 module Foo();
   assign x.y.z = 1;